-Kasowitz's intellectual property group has extensive experience in all aspects of patent, trademark, trade secret, false advertising, copyright, right of publicity, and related antitrust and unfair competition litigation.
-The team has represented industry-leading clients in district courts throughout the country, as well as on appeal before the Federal Circuit and in matters before the United States International Trade Commission, Board of Patent Appeals & Interferences, and the Trademark Trial & Appeal Board.
-In particular, the firm’s intellectual property attorneys have a wealth of experience in the Eastern District of Texas, the District of Delaware, the Eastern District of Virginia, the Southern District of New York, the Eastern District of Pennsylvania, the Northern District of Illinois, the Southern District of Florida, the Northern and Central Districts of California, the District of New Jersey, and the Northern District of Georgia.
+Kasowitz's Intellectual Property Practice Group has extensive experience in all aspects of patent, trademark, trade secret, false advertising, copyright, right of publicity, and related antitrust and unfair competition litigation.
+We represent industry-leading clients in district courts throughout the country, as well as in appeals before the Federal Circuit and in matters before the United States International Trade Commission, Board of Patent Appeals & Interferences, the Trademark Trial & Appeal Board, and the U.S. Court of Appeals for the Federal Circuit.

-Many of the firm’s intellectual property lawyers have advanced technical and scientific degrees, possessing the technical skills necessary to handle complex cases involving a vast range of technologies including computer software and hardware, internet technologies, medical imaging and surgical devices, telecommunications, semiconductors, financial services, e-commerce, pharmaceuticals including Hatch-Waxman litigation, biotechnology, chemical processes, manufacturing processes, consumer products, and others.
+Our intellectual property lawyers have advanced technological and scientific degrees, possessing the technical skills necessary to handle complex cases involving a vast range of technologies including computer software and hardware, internet technologies, medical imaging and surgical devices, telecommunications, semiconductors, financial services, e-commerce, pharmaceuticals including Hatch-Waxman litigation, biotechnology, chemical processes, manufacturing processes, consumer products, and others.

-Coupled with this technical pedigree, the group’s attorneys are acutely aware of the critical need to prepare cases to ensure that, should they end up in trial, the attorneys can present a powerful narrative that is accessible to a lay jury.
-As a result of this unique blend of legal talent, outstanding technical foundations, and battle-hardened trial experience, the firm's intellectual property lawyers have been consistently recognized as leading attorneys by Chambers USA, Best Lawyers in America, and Super Lawyers.
+Coupled with this technical pedigree, our attorneys are acutely aware of the critical need to prepare cases to ensure, should they end up in trial, the presentation of a powerful narrative that is accessible to a lay jury.
+As a result of this unique blend of legal talent, outstanding technical foundations, and battle-hardened trial experience, our intellectual property lawyers have been consistently recognized as leading attorneys by Chambers USA, Best Lawyers in America, and Super Lawyers.

-Examples of the firm's experience include, in the computer science area, representations of some of the largest international internet search and technology companies in the world in some of the most complex matters in the country and, in the pharmaceuticals area, trying six patent Hatch-Waxman cases to judgment in the last seven years alone.
+Examples of our experience include, in the computer science area, representations of some of the largest international internet search and technology companies in the world in some of the most complex matters in the country.
+In the pharmaceuticals sector, our attorneys tried six patent Hatch-Waxman cases to judgment in the last seven years alone.
 The annual value of the markets involved collectively exceeded $5 billion.

 Notable representations include:

 - Google, Inc.: Lead trial counsel for Google and YouTube in the Eastern District of Texas (Tyler) in a patent infringement action brought by Eolas and the University of California.
-Achieved a jury verdict of patent invalidity on behalf of Google, YouTube, and the joint defense group, defeating claims for hundreds of millions of dollars in damages as well as injunctive relief against interactive web pages.
-The firm is also defending Google on additional patent infringement matters concerning its search and caching technologies.
+We achieved a jury verdict of patent invalidity on behalf of Google, YouTube, and the joint defense group, defeating claims for hundreds of millions of dollars in damages as well as injunctive relief against interactive web pages.
+Our attorneys are also defending Google on additional patent infringement matters concerning its search and caching technologies.

 - Yahoo!: Defended Yahoo! against two matters in the District of Delaware against Walker Digital concerning internet advertising and game technologies.

-- Apple: Defending Apple in multiple patent infringement suits alleging infringement by its iTunes, Mac, iPod, and iPad technologies.
+- Defended a leading Silicon Valley technology company in multiple patent infringement suits alleging infringement by its consumer products.

-- Oracle: Representing Oracle in a patent infringement action relating to its social networking software, and in a nine patent case relating to cloud technologies.
+- Oracle: Represented Oracle in a patent infringement action relating to its social networking software, and in a nine-patent case relating to cloud technologies.

-- Microsoft/Skype: Defending Skype and Microsoft against claims of patent infringement relating to peer-to-peer networking technology.
+- Microsoft/Skype: Defended Skype and Microsoft against claims of patent infringement relating to peer-to-peer networking technology.